learn-co-students/ttt-with-ai-project-v-000/README.md

 The human player must implement a `#move` method that takes in a `board` argument and allows a human player to enter a move via the CLI.
 The method should return the value the user enters.
 Even though the method accepts a `board` argument, it does not need to use it.

->Note on name spacing: You'll notice here that we do `Players::Human < Player` does not work because the `Players` module is not yet defined.
+>Note on namespacing: You'll notice here that if we do `Players::Human < Player` our inheritance won't function properly.
+This is because the `Players` module is not yet defined.
 So to do this, we'll need to do:
 ```ruby
 module Players
   class Human < Player